-How does it work?Some people use rose hip as a source of vitamin C. It is true that fresh rose hip contains vitamin C. But processing and drying of the plant destroys most of the vitamin C. Besides vitamin C, other natural chemicals found in rose hip may be helpful for a variety of health conditions.
+While rose hip is often considered a good source of vitamin C, the processing and drying of the plant actually destroys most of it.
+Besides vitamin C, other natural chemicals found in rose hip may be helpful for a variety of health conditions.

 Uses & Effectiveness